GEDE-RDA-Europe/GEDE/README.md

 --------------------------------------------------------------------------------------------------

 We welcome comments to all activities.
+We thank our former secretary Zsuzsanna Szeredi for all her support.

 GEDE Co-Chairs: Carlo Maria Zwölf, Peter Wittenburg

-GEDE Secretary: Zsuzsanna Szeredi